oracle-livelabs/oci/oci-migration-essentials/rclone/rclone.md

   </copy>
  ```

-Change into the `migration-files` directory/ folder and familiarize yourself with the contents.
+Change into the `migration-files` directory/ folder and familiarize yourself with the contents then move up 1 directory

   ```
   <copy>
   cd <path to migration-files>
   ls
+  cd ..
   </copy>
   ```
 Change the path to the full path of the directory for your command, example: